 Click here for New Zealand Info

-I am also leading a Canada/New England cruise in September of 2027
+Sherri Swanson and I are also leading a Canada/New England cruise in September of 2027

 Here is the link for more information